IN-CORE/incore-docs/manual/source/faq.md

 *   *Anaconda/Miniconda downgraded my Python version.*

-    Conda can downgrade Python to lower version when it founds libraries incompatibility in a specific environment.
+    Conda can downgrade Python to a lower version when it finds incompatible libraries in a specific environment.
 For example fresh conda environment created with command `conda create -n pyincoreEnv python=3`

-    installs `Python 3.8.2` which gets downgraded to version `3.7.6` with `pyincore` installation.
+    installs latest Python version supported by Anaconda which gets downgraded to `3.7.x` with `pyincore` installation.
 This is an expected behavior which can be remedied by using particular Python version
     ```
         conda create -n pyincoreEnv python=3.7
     ```
-    General note for installing new packages or updating old ones, if you get notified that there will be downgrade or upgrade, create a new environment.
-At the end of the day, you might choose to leave the new package in the new environment.
+    General note for installing new packages or updating old ones, if you get notified that there will be downgrade or upgrade, you might consider creating a new environment to preview the change.
     <br />
     <br />